 Among the costumes I'd rather not see: clowns, "political" costumes, and, oh, let's say possums.

-Wishing you lots of candy and not so much toilet paper,
+Wishing you lots of candy and not so much toilet paper, Danny

-The Possum Strikes Back#34:Revenge of the Possum, Two New Articles, and an '80s Loving Robot.
+#34:Revenge of the Possum, Two New Articles, and an '80s Loving Robot.

-The possum came back ("...this time, it's personal") even though we moved Snuffy's food up to higher ground.
+The possumcame back ("...this time, it's personal") even though we moved Snuffy's food up to higher ground.
 He's got a keen nose, dat possum.
 Okay, he really does look pretty gross in these pictures, but that's because this particular possum looks like he's losing his hair and the tail is very rodential.
 I always thought possums would be a little fluffier.

 On the voting front there seems to be a battle going on between Plano and Savannah.
 Ross Perot apparently lives in Plano--he bears a passing resemblance to a possum.
-We still have huge numbers
+We still have huge numbers of illegal votes as well that we're invalidating every day.
+Blah.
+We've even found some sites with specific instructions of how to program our site to cast illegal votes.
+Pretty amazing.

 Over the past few days a couple of new newspaper articles were published about our project.
 The first is from Loveland, Colorado's Reporter-Herald; the second is from Drake University's Times-Delphic.
 Give them a spin if you're curious.